alaqsaka/alaqsaka/README.md

 🎓 Hi, I'm Aqsa, a 22-year-old software engineer from Indonesia with a degree in Informatics Engineering..

-🌱 I am currently learning **NextJS/ReactJS, NodeJS, Java, and Linux** and also interested in **Full Stack Development and Mobile Development**.
+🌱 I am currently learning **NextJS/ReactJS, NodeJS, Java, Go, and Linux** and also interested in **Full Stack Development and Mobile Development**.

   </tr>